Back to stories list

 Children standing next to a tree beside a river.

-Beside the river there was an enormous Marula tree.
+Beside the river there was an enormous marula tree.
 The girls looked for the biggest marula fruit for Ntwala.

 A child giving a marula fruit to a woman.